Easy Rider: The Ride Back: Release

-The film had its premiere in October 1, 2009 at the Palms Casino Resort in Las Vegas, Nevada.
+The film had its premiere on October 1, 2009, at the Palms Casino Resort in Las Vegas, Nevada.
 The film then received a direct-to-video release on September 17, 2013.

 Reception

 Critical reception

 Leonard Maltin called the film a bomb, a "staggeringly bad attempt to cash in on the iconic original", and "poor on all accounts."
 Nathan Rabin called the film "surreally misguided" with "a strong pro-military message" and said "what The Room might be like if Wiseau decided he wasn't just going to make a tribute to A Streetcar Named Desire, but rather a sequel to A Streetcar Named Desire that casts himself as Stanley Kowalski's cooler brother Johnny, and litters the screenplay with nods to previous adventures".

 Paul Mavis of DVD Talk gave the film one and a half stars saying "it stinks from the head down."

 Sequel

 In addition to having written an additional sequel, Easy Rider: The Search Continues, Pitzer also intended to pursue an expanded Easy Rider media franchise complete with at least two more sequels, video games, merchandise, a possible television series, themed restaurants, concerts, and even a line of motorcycles.